jayrocatlin/csf534-434-spring2021/assignments/a10/README.md

 :interrobang: Question 13 -  When conducting a business impact analysis for an organization, what are potential elements that can be impacted if a security event occurs? <br>

 :interrobang: Question 14 - Staying within compliance with privacy laws is important.
-How figures can we calculate to determine how much privacy is required for the data that we hold and the assessment of your privacy standards? <br>
+What figures can we calculate to determine how much privacy is required for the data that we hold and the assessment of your privacy standards? <br>

 :interrobang: Question 15 -  Describe the two threats that we should consider with thinking about organization risk. <br>